 Small business loan brokers make money by helping business owners obtain business cash flow loans, equipment loans, expansion loans, and other types of small business financing.
 They usually get a commission as a percentage of the loan amount paid by the lender.

-Because they’re knowledgeable about all kinds of financing options and have relationships with different types of lending partners, from traditional and non-traditional banks to credit unions, they may be your best bet to finding the right type of financing for your business.
+Because they’re knowledgeable about all kinds of financing options and have relationships with different types of lending partners, from traditional and non-traditional banks to credit unions, they may be your best bet at finding the right type of financing for your business.

 Businesses that work with a commercial loan broker (another name for a business loan broker) may be able to find loans with better terms or introduce you to potential lenders you might not find on your own.